This page is sponsored by:

 biography

-Born Armand Catalano in New York in January 1924, Guy Williams attended the Peekskill Military High School but had little interest in his studies.
+Guy Williams Born Armand Catalano in New York on January 14, 1924, Guy Williams attended Peekskill Military High School but had little interest in his studies.
 Wanting to be an actor, his good looks and 6'3" frame helped him land work as a model in the 1940s.
-His photographs appeared in a number of ads for products in magazines such as Harper's Bazaar.
+His photographs appeared in a number of product ads in magazines such as Harper's Bazaar.
 When he wasn't on a modeling assignment, Williams studied drama.
-He met fellow model Janice Cooper while on a shoot, and the couple married a short time later.
-With the rise of television, Williams began doing television commercials in New York in the late 1940s, and in the early 1950s, he moved to Hollywood and was put under contract by Universal.
+He met fellow model Janice Cooper while on a shoot, and the couple married in 1948.
+With the rise of television, Williams began doing television commercials in New York in the late 1940s, and in the early 1950s, he moved to Hollywood and was put under contract by Universal-International.

 Guy WilliamsGuy WilliamsGuy Williams